 If I have learned one thing about these partworks, it is that they are power hungry!
 However, while most of them are powered by just three batteries, this 1:8 scale Ghostbusters Ecto-1 needs SIX (6) AAA batteries.
-That’s more volts and less capacity.
+These batteries are wired in two parallel sets of three, so it is still 4.5V DC but with more amperage.
 If we were going to use the batteries as the power source, we will likely be changing batteries a lot!
 And, since the car will probably weigh close to 30 pounds when completed, and with the batteries stored under the car in the Battery Box (Fuel Tank), that is going to be a lot of lifting or flipping over a very heavy delicate car to replace them.

 An amazing solution that I used on my Back to the Future DeLorean was The Power Mod that easily connects to the model to external power, runs off an AC wall outlet, and completely eliminates the need for batteries forever.
 Now, a similar solution is available for our Ectomobile!